 Miss C Dowell - SENCO and Deputy Head teacher

-Ms A Bennett - Assistant Head teacher - SEN

 Mr J Bentley - Deputy Head teacher

 6.7 Pastoral Support Plans (PSP)

 A Pastoral Support Plan may be necessary if a child's behaviour at school means that they have been permanently excluded or are "at risk" of permanent exclusion.
 "At risk" means that the child is not responding to the school's normal range of strategies and support and several short-term suspensions may be indicative of this.
 A PSP will be needed in particular for those children whose behaviour is deteriorating rapidly.